mjstraughan/CubingHistory/docs/3x3/3x3History.md

 ![](img/Hardware/Loyd.png)

 However, Slocum and Sonneveld noted many other claims to the invention of the puzzle.
 Reports were published in various newspapers and other publications.
 The last of these provided in the book comes from Lee Yee Dian in a 1996 edition of Cubism For Fun.
 It is stated that a sliding block puzzle "in which the object was arranging nine digits by sliding them around" and that it originates in the Sung Dynasty in the 10th to 12th centuries.
 The puzzle goes by the name Chong Pai Jiu Gong (重排九宫).
 With the magic square, and the puzzle of arranging the numbers within the square, thought to have originated in China, this does open up a new possibility.

-## Pre Rubik's Cube

-Before the 3x3x3 puzzle was patented by Ernő Rubik, there were other similar designs patented or demonstrated.
-Interestingly, one was a spherical version of the 3x3x3 and two others were versions of the 2x2x2.

 ### Gustafson's Manipulable Toy